xljiang/breast-cancer-prediction/README.md

 Support Vector Machine (SVM), and artificial neural networks (ANN).
 Achieved >98% precision.

 We used random search techniques such as Randomized Hill Climbing, Simulated Annealing, and Genetic Algorithm instead of backpropagation to find the optimal weights for neural networks.
-Achieved similar results as backpropagation.
+Achieved similar performance as backpropagation.

-We implemented dimensionality reduction techniques (PCA, ICA and Randomized Projections) to run the neural network and achieved a similar precision but saved 80% of the running time.
+We implemented dimensionality reduction techniques (PCA, ICA and Randomized Projections) to run the neural network.
+Achieved a similar precision but saved 80% of the running time.